marcelkliemannel/text-case-converter/README.md

 The class `dev.turingcomplete.textcaseconverter.StandardWordsSplitters` provides static instances for the most common ways to split a text into words:

-- By spaces (` `), that splits a text around (possible multiple) space characters.
+- By spaces (` `), that splits a text around (possibly multiple) space characters.
 Blank words are omitted.
 - By a single dash (`-`).
 Blank words are omitted.
 - By a single underscore (`_`).
 Blank words are omitted.
 - By a "strict" upper case character, there each upper case character determines a new word.
 For example `fooBar` would be the two words `foo` and `Bar`, and `SQL` would be the three words `S`, `Q` and `L`.